WordPress/gutenberg/packages/block-editor/README.md

 The default editor settings

  alignWide                     boolean       Enable/Disable Wide/Full Alignments
- colors                 Array          Palette colors disableCustomColors    boolean        Whether or not the custom colors are disabled fontSizes              Array          Available font sizes disableCustomFontSizes boolean        Whether or not the custom font sizes are disabled imageSizes             Array          Available image sizes maxWidth               number         Max width to constraint resizing allowedBlockTypes      boolean|Array  Allowed block types hasFixedToolbar        boolean        Whether or not the editor toolbar is fixed focusMode              boolean        Whether the focus mode is enabled or not styles                 Array          Editor Styles isRTL                  boolean        Whether the editor is in RTL mode bodyPlaceholder        string         Empty post placeholder titlePlaceholder       string         Empty title placeholder
+ availableLegacyWidgets        Array         Array of objects representing the legacy widgets available. colors                        Array         Palette colors disableCustomColors           boolean       Whether or not the custom colors are disabled fontSizes                     Array         Available font sizes disableCustomFontSizes        boolean       Whether or not the custom font sizes are disabled imageSizes                    Array         Available image sizes maxWidth                      number        Max width to constraint resizing allowedBlockTypes             boolean|Array Allowed block types hasFixedToolbar               boolean       Whether or not the editor toolbar is fixed hasPermissionsToManageWidgets boolean       Whether or not the user is able to manage widgets. focusMode                     boolean       Whether the focus mode is enabled or not styles                        Array         Editor Styles isRTL                         boolean       Whether the editor is in RTL mode bodyPlaceholder               string        Empty post placeholder titlePlaceholder              string        Empty title placeholder

 ### SkipToSelectedBlock